joseteodoro/simple-node-http-server/README.md

 ## Internet valid urls

 If you need to send the files from some place to your local machine, you can use this small server with [ngrok](https://ngrok.com/).
-It will open a ssl tunnel to a internet valid address and you can send the files to your machine with no other configs at all.
+It will open a ssl tunnel to an internet valid address and you can send the files to your machine with no other configs at all.